 How many times have you walked into the grocery store, on a mission to purchase a handful of specific items, only to get home and realize you left with none of them in hand?

 We forget things.
 It’s all too easy to do, even with the most mundane everyday tasks.

-This is especially true for us content marketers as we cycle through continuous states of research, creation and publication.
+This is especially true for us content marketers.
+We cycle through continuous states of research, creation and publication.
 Once you’re ready to publish, all of the other steps in between become a blur.
 And with the finish line close in sight, hitting that post button feels like the ultimate sign of a job well done.

 Content Checklist for Subject Matter

 First and foremost, any piece of content created on behalf of your brand should reflect the needs of your audience.
 If you have audience personas developed for defining just that, this is the time to pull them up and do a gut check.